akn9050/Start-your-first-Linux-Virtual-Machine-on-Azure/Exercise1.md

-# Exercise 1: Create your first Linux VM
+# Exercise 1: - Deploy an Azure Linux Virtual Machine using the Azure Portal
 Duration: 20 Minutes

 ### 1.1 Generate SSH Keys for Linux VM Authentication